Dudubraga/Dudubraga/README.md

 <img src="image.png" min-width="200px" max-width="250px" width="200px" align="right" alt="Oogway"/>
 <h4>
-Currently pursuing a degree in Computer Science at UNICAP, and a competitor in the International Collegiate Programming Contest.
-I'm passionate about creating efficient and innovative solutions through code.
+Currently a Computer Science student in my fourth semester at UNICAP.
+I have a passion for continuously learning and navigating the fascinating world of technology.
+As a member of the Competitive Programming Group at UNICAP, I delve into algorithms that help solve diverse problems, which is a source of endless intrigue for me.
 </h4><br>

 <!-- Contact Info -->